SOCAL FISH REPORT

 LOWER DESERT WATERS

-ALL AMERICAN CANAL: No reports.
+ALL AMERICAN CANAL: Very little fishing pressure.

 FINNEY-RAMER: No reports.